 By understanding the needs of these children, we have selected 8 skills that make up the Spectrum SKILLZ Program.
 The sixth skill we cover is Retention, which is being able to retain information within their own brain so they can pull it out and use it later.
 Kids on the autism spectrum sometimes struggle to retain information for a period of time.
 Our goal is to help boost them up and help get them better at retaining and accessing information.

 We have broken Retention into four main categories:

-- Long term retention – This is being able to take something that they learned in class, keep it in their brain for an extended period of time and then, when it’s necessary to use it, be able to quickly access and present the information.
+- Long-term retention is taking something they learned in class, keeping it in their brain for an extended period of time, and then, when it’s necessary to use it, being able to access and present the information quickly.

-- Reactive retention – Reactive retention is the ability to use the things that we’ve already learned but being able to do them quickly.
-This helps build the relationship between basic techniques and self-defense training so that the students are still getting some actual martial arts out of this.
-This is where they’re actually going to get to utilize different self-defense moves to quickly escape.
+- Reactive retention – Reactive retention is the ability to use the things we’ve already learned but do them quickly.
+This helps build the relationship between basic techniques and self-defense training so that the students still get some martial arts out of this.
+This is where they’re actually going to get to utilize different self-defense moves to escape quickly.
 The goal, however, is for them to be able to quickly assess what the “attack” is, then relate what they know to the situation so they can choose the best technique to get away while keeping safety as a main priority.